 That inadequacy stems less from anything about Japan specifically (because that inadequacy’s more or less followed me from America) and more broadly from a gnawing sense of loneliness.
 I’ve been trying to spread out more, being social with people without being weird, visiting landmarks that I’ve always wanted to see.
 I’m an introverted nerd in the end who hasn’t fully shaken off his lifetime of social awkwardness though.
 There’s only so many days I can take off for extended vacations and mini-holidays.
 And… I suspect that I’m in love.

 Non-management: I wrote before in a previous article that I thought Land of the Lustrous had the makings of a modern Buddhist classic.
-Well, I got a second story in that category to nominate: Dororo.
+Well, I have a second story with that characterization to nominate: Dororo.
 I actually ended up getting noticed by ANN for said Land of the Lustrous article when initially pitching to write for them.
 Land of the Lustrous is a show that’s far too over and done with right now to write about again for the website, but I’ve been waiting for an opportunity ever since I was accepted as freelance to write about Buddhism in anime again.
 Dororo was that opportunity, and what’s more, the show was set in Sengoku Jidai.
 I had plenty to write about, and not enough space to write it all.
 I did the best I could fitting in all the relevant information, but some things I’d like to have mentioned had to be cut out.
 Regardless, I hope the article helps the anime community understand the history and culture of their favorite media better.
 I’ve seen too many anime fans scratch their heads and gawk with incredulity at the foreign beliefs and values professed in their anime.
 Their reactions make some sense: Dororo was primarily made for a Japanese audience.
 But context does not that doesn’t preclude people from learning about the world outside them.

 I’d like to give a big thanks to ANN’s Zac Bertschy for commissioning my article, and Jacob Chapman for editing it.
 Below is a summary short of the article.
 If you’re interested in reading further, click the link embedded in the title or at the end of the article sample: